Newbrict/obsidian-obligator/README.md

    these variables will be blank.

 ## TO-DO (In priority order)
-* Fix the back linking with the archive mode on.
 * Make the fold state carry over to the new note.
 * Make it so that checked tasks which have unchecked subtasks will get copied over anyway.